GeoNode/documentation/usage/accounts_user_profile/updating_profile/index.rst

      *User profile page*

 Your personal information are shown under the username.
-At the bottom of the page are listed all the resources associated to your *Profile*, you can decide to view only layers or maps or documents by clicking on the corresponding tab.
+At the bottom of the page are listed all the resources associated to your *Profile*, you can decide to view only datasets or maps or documents by clicking on the corresponding tab.

-Through the link ``User layers WMS GetCapabilities document`` you can retrieve an XML document with the list of the available layers.
+Through the link ``User datasets WMS GetCapabilities document`` you can retrieve an XML document with the list of the available datasets.

-On the right side of the page there are many useful links to edit personal information, to upload and create layers or maps, to update your *Profile* settings and to get in touch with other GeoNode users.
+On the right side of the page there are many useful links to edit personal information, to upload and create datasets or maps, to update your *Profile* settings and to get in touch with other GeoNode users.

 The :guilabel:`Favorites` link, also accessible from the user menu, drive you to the list of the resources marked as your favorites.